Emilia Clarke Says Her Revealing Emmys Look Was Inspired By Jennifer Lopez

-Emilia Clarke, Breaker of Chains, Mother of Dragons, and Emmy nominee, set the red carpet on fire ahead of the the 71st Primetime Emmy Awards.
+Emilia Clarke — Breaker of Chains, Mother of Dragons, and Emmy nominee — set the red carpet on fire ahead of the 71st Primetime Emmy Awards.

 Thanks to winter finally coming, Emilia Clarke spent her final season of Game of Thrones staying all covered up in coats and furs.
 However, on Sunday night, she channeled the Daenerys Targaryen of the HBO show’s earlier seasons by showing off a lot more skin.
-But while her costar Gwendoline Christie delighted Game of Thrones fans with a direct nod to Brienne of Tarth’s storyline on the show, Emilia’s Emmy Awards outfit had nothing to with her regal character; instead, she turned to Jennifer Lopez for dress inspiration.
+But while her costar Gwendoline Christie delighted Game of Thrones fans with a direct nod to Brienne of Tarth’s storyline on the show, Emilia’s Emmy Awards outfit had nothing to with her regal character.
+Instead, she turned to Jennifer Lopez for dress inspiration.

-Ahead of her walk down the red carpet, Emilia took to Instagram to tease her revealing Emmy’s look.
+Ahead of her walk down the red carpet, Emilia took to Instagram to tease the revealing dress she wore at the Emmys.
 She didn’t give fans a glimpse of her dress, but she did provide them with a closer look at her makeup and her multicolored statement earrings designed by David Webb.

-“WE BE ROLLLLLIN! @jlo just as heads up you have inspired this years lewk,” Clarke wrote.

-“I am one lucky lady to have the best glam squad ever invented… @jennychohair @jilliandempsey @petraflannery @jennahipp YOU HAVE LIT THIS CHICK ON FYRE! thank you thank you thank you!
+In photos snapped on the Emmys red carpet, JLo’s influence on Emilia’s look is much more evident.
+According to Good Morning America, her dark blue gown was designed by Maison Valentino.
+Much like Lopez’s iconic green Versace dress, it showed off quite a bit of the 32-year-old actress’s chest.

 View this post on Instagram